dubssieg/pancat/README.md

                         and one for nodes in range 2001-inf bp).
 ```

 This program displays stats in command-line (stdout).
-You may pipe it to a file if you want to use it on a cluster. (pangraphs stats graph.gfa > out.txt)
+You may pipe it to a file if you want to use it on a cluster. (pancat stats graph.gfa > out.txt)

 The `-b`/`--boundaries` option lets you choose size classes to differentiate.
 Their number will be computed separately.